Itombwe Nightjar

 Conservation Status

-The Itombue Nightjar is listed as endangered by the IUCN.
+The Itombwe Nightjar is listed as endangered by the IUCN.
 While much is unknown about the species' population, it is assumed to be declining due to its narrow range and the rising degree of habitat loss in the region.
-The IUCN will reassess this species if it is confirmed that the Itombue Nightjar is present in a wider range beyond the Itombue Mountains as some ornithologists have contested based on the mysterious recordings made in the late 1990s (IUCN Red List).
+The IUCN will reassess this species if it is confirmed that the Itombwe Nightjar is present in a wider range beyond the Itombwe Mountains as some ornithologists have contested based on the mysterious recordings made in the late 1990s (IUCN Red List).

 Last Documented